phpmyadmin/phpmyadmin/faq.rst

 configuration.
 You need ``Options FollowSymLinks`` and ``AllowOverride FileInfo`` enabled for directory where phpMyAdmin is installed and you need mod\_rewrite to be enabled.
-Then you just need to create following  file in root folder of phpMyAdmin installation (don't forget to change directory name inside of it):
+Then you just need to create following :term:`.htaccess` file in root folder of phpMyAdmin installation (don't forget to change directory name inside of it):

 .. code-block:: none